KaazDW/Browser-Password-Stealer/README.md

 P-Buster is a Python tool designed to **Decrypt** and **Extract** local saved passwords on Windows.

 Originally, I got a Raspberry Pi Pico to use it as a Bad-USB.
-I wrote a few light scripts for fun and used some password-stealing scripts I found on GitHub.
+I wrote a few light scripts for fun and this his one of them.
-However, these scripts were either barely functional or relied on browser vulnerabilities that had since been patched.
-So, I decided to develop my own.

-**So there is P-Buster.**
+P-Buster for Password-Buster is a python script use to steal browser saved password.

 ## Script Development
 **How does this work ?**